obeli-sk/obelisk/ROADMAP.md

 ## feat: Configurable network access for activities, webhooks
 Enable allow/deny lists of remote hosts for HTTP client.

-## feat: Inspect remote or cached components
-`obelisk client component inspect/wit` should accept: path, componentId, oci location

-## feat: obelisk.lock
-Save the digest of each downloaded OCI image into a lockfile, then remove the optional digest from toml,

 ## feat: Support WIT-only WASM files
 Allow pushing and declaring WASM resources only containing the WIT.